w3c/wcag3/guidelines/groups/consistency-across-views/consistency/consistent-navigation-labels.md

 status: developing
 ---

-The labelling of navigation items within blocks of navigation that are repeated on multiple pages/views in the :term[conformance scope] or :term[process] is consistent.
+The labeling of navigation items within blocks of navigation that are repeated on multiple pages/views in the :term[conformance scope] or :term[process] is consistent.

 :::except-when
 * Labels for navigation items that are marked as 'current' within the conformance scope or process.